 Scarpa Boostic Review

 The Boostic thrives in the beyond-vertical world of hard sport climbing and bouldering.
-Much like the La Sportiva Miura VS, it is a function specific climbing shoe that will enable serious grade pushing, at the expense of comfort and wearability.
+It is a specialty climbing shoe that will enable serious grade pushing, at the expense of comfort and wearability.
 The very tapered toe box of the Boostic provides little extra room for the arching of your toes and the sole and upper are both extremely stiff.
 These design features make it difficult to get the shoe on and can make the Boostic very painful to wear.
-The Velcro closures make a snug fit even tighter and provide a locked in feel that provides a sense of security and confidence moving on thin features.
+The Velcro closures make a snug fit even tighter and provide a locked-in feel that provides a sense of security and confidence moving on thin features.
 The rubber at the top of toe the makes hooking a piece of cake.
-The heel is very stiff and can make heel hooks feel a little blind, and the V-tensioned Randing is so stiff it can be hard to smear in them.
+The heel is very stiff and can make heel hooks feel a little blind, and the V-Tensioned Rand is so stiff it can be hard to smear in them.

 The Boostic is stiff and has an almost elastic rebound off the rock.
 While this provides excellent support and edging power, it diminishes the sensitivity of the shoe.
 The XS rubber used both by La Sportiva and Scarpa feels almost glassy on the Boostic and doesn't mold itself onto features in the rock.
 The lack of sensitivity is largely mitigated by the amount of power the Boostic allows you to apply to the rock, but the shoe still feels a little blind on blank rock.